The following is an excerpt from Practice Perspectives: Vault’s Guide to Legal Practice Areas.

 What types of cases/deals do you work on?

-How did you decide to practice in your area?
+How did you choose this practice area?

 What training, classes, experience, or skills development would you recommend to someone who wishes to enter your practice area?

-What is unique about your practice area at your firm, and how has it evolved since you have been at the firm?
+What is unique about this practice area at your firm?